 Cued and Contextual Fear Conditioning

-In conditioning, when a CS is a static context of the environment, such as a room, the result is called contextual fear conditioning.
+When a CS is a static context of the environment, such as a room, the result is called contextual fear conditioning.
 The conditioned fear in this case is associated with the context.
 When the conditioned person is returned to the same context, CR is triggered.

 Fear Extinction vs Fear Conditioning

 When a conditioned person is repeatedly exposed to the fear-eliciting CS in the absence of the aversive US, the conditioned fear response will decline and eventually become extinct.
 This procedure is called fear extinction, in which the predictive value of the CS as to the occurrence of the US is reduced.

 Extinction is not the same as unlearning or forgetting.
 Rather, it’s a new associated learning of fear inhibition8.